-With the support of our liquidity position, we believe we can continue to execute our strategy to grow our portfolio, drive investment income and support a growing dividend.
+Supported by our strong liquidity position, we believe we are well-positioned to continue executing our strategy of portfolio expansion, investment income growth, and sustainable dividend increases.

-We have been, and will continue to be, subject to market risks relating to changes in interest rates, particularly in periods of rising interest rates.
-As of December 31, 2023, all of our debt investments had fixed interest rates, whereas borrowings under our Credit Facility bear interest at a variable rate determined as a rate per annum equal to 3.50 percentage points above the greater of (i) the applicable daily simple secured overnight financing rate (SOFR) and (ii) 0.25%.
-In periods of rising interest rates or periods during which interest rates remain at an elevated level, the rate and amount of interest we earn and collect on our debt investments with fixed interest rates will remain the same, while the interest incurred on our borrowings under the Credit Facility will increase.
-As a result, during these periods, our business and results of operations can be adversely effected.
-See "Risk Factors-Risks Related to Our Indebtedness - Because we often borrow money to make our investments, if market interest rates continue to increase, our cost of capital under our Credit Facility is likely to also increase, which could reduce our net investment income."
+As a lender, we remain exposed to market risks, particularly in periods of rising interest rates.
+As of December 31, 2024, all of our debt investments carried fixed interest rates, whereas borrowings under our Credit Facility bear interest at a variable rate equal to 3.50 percentage points above the greater of (i) the applicable daily simple secured overnight financing rate (SOFR) and (ii) 0.25%.
+In rising interest rate environments, our fixed-rate debt investments generate stable returns, but our cost of capital under the Credit Facility increases.
+This could impact net investment income and overall returns.
+See "Risk Factors-Risks Related to Our Indebtedness" for further discussion of interest rate risk.